GZoltar/gzoltar-github-action/README.md

-# GZoltar Feedback
+# 📚 GZoltar Automatic Feedback for GitHub Actions

-Analyzes GZoltar results and posts a comment on the pull request.
+Analyzes GZoltar results and posts a comment on the pull request/commit with the suspicious lines.

 ## Action inputs